Submissions

 A. General Requirements

-The minimum standard requirements of the International Journal of Engineering Technology and Natural Sciences must be
+The minimum standard requirements of the International Journal of Business, Education, Humanities and Social Sciences must be:

 1. Written in English.

-2. The length of the submitted paper is at least 11 pages and no more than 15 pages.
-Editors will evaluate if a paper is needing more than 15 pages.
+2. The length of the submitted paper is at least 10 pages and no more than 15 pages.
+Editors will evaluate if a paper needs more than 15 pages.

-3. Use of a tool such as Mendeley, Zotero, or EndNote for reference management and formatting, and choose IEEE style
+3. Use a tool such as Mendeley, Zotero, or EndNote for reference management and formatting, and choose the APA 7th style.

 B. Structure of The Manuscript